Logo

 • Use any ATM to access cash (you may receive a refund for out-of-network fees).

 Online banking isn’t new: People have been using their bank’s websites to view accounts since the 1990s and mobile banking apps have been around for more than a decade.
-But online banks are taking digital banking to a new level by changing the economics of financial services.
+Online banks are taking digital banking to a new level by changing the economics of financial services.

-Branch locations cost money to operate.
-So do other trappings of traditional banking, like paper statements.
+Branch locations cost money to operate along with other trappings of traditional banking, like paper statements and paper checks.
 By focusing on the key digital banking features consumers want, and ditching legacy features that drive up overhead, online banks can provide a great digital experience while keeping costs low.

 These savings translate to competitive rates on loans and savings, or rewards checking accounts without maintenance fees—to name a few.
 You won’t get a nicely decorated branch to visit, but you will get the convenience of a bank that never requires you to visit a branch.
 And with less overhead, you may pay less and receive more on the loans, checking, and savings accounts you want.

 When you shop for a bank online, you’ll find a wealth of options.
-But not every bank you find online is an online bank.
+Not every bank you find online is an online bank.
 Some, like credit unions, aren’t banks at all.
 Here’s a quick rundown on three common types of financial institutions:

 Traditional banks